dydev20/national-museums-scotland/README.md

 # National Museums Scotland

 ## Description
-* A website for National Museums Scotland who care for collections and making them accessible for the public
+* A website for National Museums Scotland who care for collections and makes them accessible for the public

 ## Features
 * Search and view collections inside Scottish museums